Empower vs. Quicken vs. Moneydance

 - Moneydance costs a flat $49.99.

-Besides being free, Personal Capital really shines when it comes to investment analysis.
+Besides being free, Empower really shines when it comes to investment analysis.
 The service can monitor the health of your asset allocation and make suggestions on how to tweak it to better fit your goals and risk analysis.
 There's also a suite of planners and calculators that can help you make the most of your accounts.

 On the other hand, Quicken does personal finance tracking very well.
 Maybe that's because it's the granddaddy of all personal finance apps.
 It has several features — including Bill Pay from right within the app — that make managing your money simple and doable.